 Of course, you could increase the likelihood that this program could achieve its objective by introducing rules such as, “There shall be no numerals in the text,” “A period, comma, hyphen, semicolon, or exclamation or question mark shall appear only at the end of a group of letters, and not at the beginning or between two or more letters,” “Each time there appears a period, exclamation mark, or question mark, it shall be followed by a space, and then the following letter shall be capitalized,” and so on.
 But with each new rule, one is clearly abandoning more and more the original premise of pure randomness, or chance, with which one began the experiment.

 But even if one limits the possible number of different keys to thirty – the twenty-six letter keys along with a few punctuation and other keys – the number of different possible combinations of even a small number of consecutive characters is so large that the likelihood that a particular combination will appear randomly is vanishingly small.
 For example, in a sequence of twenty characters, there are 3020 different possible combinations, or roughly 3.5 x 1029.
-Even at the rate of one combination per second, it would still take more than 1022 years for every single possible combination to be listed, a time that is much, much longer than the estimated age of the Universe.
+Even at the rate of one combination per second, it would still take more than 1022 years for every single possible combination to be listed, a time that is much, much longer than the estimated age of the Universe, which is 1.4 x 1010 years, or 4.3 x 1017 seconds.
 And in a sequence of 112 characters, which is the length of the last sentence in this paragraph, the number of possible combinations is 30112 or 2.7 x 10165!
 Hence, in a randomly-generated sequence of more than 100,000 characters, which is the length of a work like Shakespeare’s Hamlet, although the probability that the exact sequence of letters contained in Hamlet could be generated randomly is not zero, in realistic terms, it is zero.
 This shows how absurd is the claim that this play, or any other long literary work, could be produced by chance.

 In its original formulation, the monkeys typing at the typewriters, or the random character-generating process, is to be repeated an infinite number of times or for an infinitely long time, thus demonstrating mathematically that a highly unlikely event will achieve a probability of 100% of occurring if only it is repeated enough times.
 However, this is merely an abstract mathematical truth that has nothing to do with reality, since the world we live in is finite, meaning that it is not possible to do anything an infinite number of times or for an infinitely long period of time.
 Although there are individuals who use the word “infinity” glibly, whenever a person speaks of infinity, such as something being infinitely large, infinitely dense, infinitely massive, or occurring an infinitely large number of times, it is important to realize that one is not talking about reality.
 My concern is with reality and what is possible given the parameters of the world we live in, which parameters we cannot change as easily and as arbitrarily as we can in such hypothetical scenarios or thought experiments which some people are fond of considering.
 In other words, we should not make the mistake of supposing, as some people do, that such an abstract mathematical truth has any application to, validity in, or significance for the world we live in.